prajwal-r-h/Switch-animation/README.md

 Switch animations serve several purposes in user interface design:-Enhanced User Experience: By providing smooth and visually pleasing transitions, switch animations enhance the overall user experience, making interactions with the interface more engaging and intuitive.

-Feedback Mechanism:- The animation serves as feedback to the user, confirming their action and visually indicating the change in state or selection.

 Visual Continuity:- Animations help maintain visual continuity within the interface, reducing abrupt changes and making the transition between different states feel more seamless.

 Accessibility:- For users with disabilities, animations can provide additional cues about changes in the interface, aiding comprehension and navigation.